fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-SLAPPs.md

   https://actionnetwork.org/petitions/if-you-post-a-negative-review-of-this-website-you-might-get-sued/
 tags:
   - censorship
-headline: 'If you post a negative review of this website, you might get sued.'
+headline: 'If you post a negative review of this website, we will sue you.'
 search_title: 'If you post a negative review of this website, you might get sued.'
 petition_title: Sign our open letter
 petition_copy: >-